Culture & Style

-From natural diamond bolo’s to diamond bulls, Western Glam takes on a whole new meaning.
+From natural diamond bolo ties to diamond bulls, western jewelry takes on a whole new level of glamour.

 Western is one of those easy, forever cool trends that we fall back into every few years, and its latest revival ranges from bejeweled cowgirl to bohemian cowboy.
 It’s showing up everywhere, even at the Paris fashion runway shows in Pharrell Williams for Louis Vuitton’s Fall/Winter 2024 collection with embroidered shirts, chaps, and bolo ties.